metafates/schema/README.md

 	Address optional.Any[Address] `json:"address"`

 	// this is how we can use our validator in custom type.
-	// we could make an alias for that custom type, if needed.
+	// we could make an alias for that custom required type, if needed.
-	MyShortString optional.Custom[string, ShortStr] `json:"myShortString"`
+	MyShortString required.Custom[string, ShortStr] `json:"myShortString"`

-	// same as for [Request.MyShortString]
+	// same as for [Request.MyShortString] but using an optional instead.
 	ASCIIShortString optional.Custom[string, ASCIIShortStr] `json:"asciiShortString"`
 }